haasya741/SentimentInsights/README.md

 Now run the FAST API front-end `python main.py`  & navigate to http://localhost:8000/.
 The JS function that hooks into the API is called `predict()`

-### SKUs Mapping between Vendor & Customer
-Customer has their own naming for SKUs but vendors like to override the names while selling them at their stores.
-Customer does maintain a mapping between vendor sku name and internal sku name but at times items are not mapped when sale data is received from the vendor.
-The problem statemen is to on receiving the sale data, first check if there is a mapping for that sku name, if not, use semantic similarity between the items to predict top k matches with score.
-Uses SBERT (SentenseTransformers) to create vectors to find similarity.
-Stores the vectors in FAISS Vector store.

-`python script.py <partner_file> <internal_file> <mapping_file> <input_file> <output_file>`

 ### GL Line Item Recon
 Customer has a historical data of vendors' invoice items which were not paid along with the reason in a csv file.
 Now, given a new line item which is in suspense, find from historical data, top k similar items and show the reasons along with them.
 This module shares same embeddings and simiarity calcuation as SKUs Mapping module above.